 - Zodiac and wildlife excursions

-- Kayaking with whales (optional - US$ 125 additional cost per person)
+- Kayaking with whales (optional - US$125 additional cost per person - subject to change)

 - Three meals daily on board the ship